godfreykaris/tiptap-math-block/README.md

 - 🧹 **Helper function** to safely insert new math blocks without overwriting the selected one.
 - 🔌 **Bridge hook** that wires the extension to the modal with zero boilerplate.
 - 📦 Works with **Tiptap 2 + React**.
+- 🔒 **Security Note:** This package uses [MathQuill](http://mathquill.com/), which historically depended on an older version of jQuery.
+We apply an **override to force jQuery 3.7.1** (the latest safe version) to eliminate known vulnerabilities.

 ---